Wani4ka/GModQuestCompanion/README.md

   - Slow walk speed;
   - Run speed;
   - Ladder climb speed;
+  - Crouch speed;
+  - Jump power;
-- Ability to disable the standard weapons given when entering the map;
+- Ability to disable the default weapons given when entering the map;
 - Ability to disable any damage;
 - Ability to disable fall damage (and the corresponding sound);
 - Ability to disable the rendering of the amount of health;